 So, for the month of March, we’re going to take our synopsis and start developing the outlines of each scene or chapter in our novel.
 These outlines can be as short 20-50 words or as long as 100-150 words, depending on the detail you wish to include.

 You can outline in bullet form or just give a quick thumbnail of each section, but you should think about the following: What does the character want in this scene?
 What is the external and internal conflict?
 Where does the scene take place?
 What or who is going to stop them from achieving their goal?
 How will the scene end?

 Use March to outline each scene or chapter in your novel.

 - Buy a pack of 8×5-inch ruled index or record cards.
 Write out your scene outlines on the cards.
 You’ll be able to shuffle the order of the scenes — or add in new ones as you go along.

 - Watch music videos on YouTube.
-Often these tell a short little story just in visuals — notice how the director moves us from scene to scene to achieve this.
+Often these tell a short story just in visuals — notice how the director moves us from scene to scene to achieve this.